 Without a doubt it beats Google search engines.
 I think it's good for preprints, thesis retrievals, and general non-indexed material.
 I tend to run bots and non-conventional methods on top of systematic searches, and find the information it yields mind boggling.
 Like looking for gems in a sea.

 You can also choose to receive updates via daily or weekly email digests.
-If you are following multiple preprints then we will send you no more than one email per day or week based on your preferences.

 and will receive updates in the daily or weekly email digests if turned on.
-You can add specific subject areas through your profile settings.